phalcon-orphanage/docs/es/reference/controllers.rst

         true
     );

-Then, we can access to that service in several ways:
+Then, we can access that service in several ways:

 .. code-block:: php